What Is a Systems Engineer (and How Do I Become One)?

 Biosystems engineering

 Gaining on-the-job training is another critical piece to becoming a successful systems engineer.
-Real-world experience allows you to explore systems engineering first-hand and may help you decide what kind of systems engineer you’d like to become.
+Real-world experience allows you to explore systems engineering firsthand and may help you decide what kind of systems engineer you’d like to become.
+Common real-world experience for systems engineers includes working in the robotics, image processing, automation, and analysis disciplines.

-Some systems engineers may further their education by becoming a professional engineer (PE) or earning a PhD in systems engineering.
-There are also several certifications for systems engineers who want to gain new skills specific to an area of interest.
+Some systems engineers may choose to further their education by becoming a professional engineer (PE) or earning a master's in systems engineering.
+There are also several certifications for systems engineers who might want to gain new skills specific to an area of interest.

-The first step in becoming a systems engineer is to earn a bachelor’s degree in systems engineering or other related fields, like computer engineering or mechanical engineering.
+The first step in becoming a systems engineer is to earn a bachelor's degree in systems engineering or other related fields, like computer engineering or mechanical engineering.
+Individuals in this field commonly study mechanical design, computer hardware and software, and electronics.
 Some systems engineers may hold a bachelor’s degree in technical disciplines such as computer science.

-Some modules you’ll likely see as part of a bachelor’s degree in systems engineering include physics, calculus, project management, statistics, and computer systems programming.

-After you’ve earned your bachelor’s degree, pursuing a master's degree could give you more significant growth potential.
-It’s a good idea to build some field experience before pursuing your master’s degree or while working on earning your graduate degree.

-Most systems engineers seeking master’s degree programmes want to expand their careers within engineering.
-Many applicants to graduate programmes also know the industry they want to work in, so these programmes are more tailored and industry-specific.
+Some systems engineers seeking master's degree programs are looking to expand their careers within the engineering field.
+Many applicants to graduate programs also know the industry they want to work in, so these programs are more tailored and industry-specific.

-To be an eligible applicant, you’ll need to hold a bachelor’s degree in systems engineering, engineering, statistics, or a related field.
-Other admission requirements will vary by university.

-Earning a certification in systems engineering is another way to demonstrate to a potential employer you have the skills and knowledge needed to do the job.
-These are a few standard options in the industry:

 Microsoft Certified Systems Engineer (MCSE)